 If accuracy is what you are looking for in an affordable price tag, don’t miss this recommendation.
 One of the most accurate yet powerful and fastest crossbow 2021 is the Barnett TS390 crossbow.

 The Barnett HyperGhost 405 is one of Barnett’s accurate and powerful crossbows, and for good reasons.
 Similar to all the other bows on this list, this Barnett is pretty solid on its performance.

 It can dish out up to 138 ft of pounds of kinetic energy thanks to its 405 FPS of firing velocity.
-And blazing comes with a blazing power stroke of 16.3 inches.
+And comes with a blazing power stroke of 16.3 inches.
 Also, the draw weight is 185 pounds.
 This bow requires a rope cocking tool to cock.